 However, blockchain ledgers work in unusual ways, and digital currency involves anonymity features which are built in.
 Because of this, it can be tough to prove that another person had custody of your funds.
 That being said, transaction evidence can still be discovered by investigating blockchain ledgers, investigating correspondence such as emails, and consulting with expert witnesses.

-How Much Does A Cryptocurrency Attorney Cost?
+How Much Does A Cryptocurrency Lawyer Cost in California?

 Nadrich & Cohen is handling crypto cases on a contingency fee basis.
 This means that you will not be charged a fee if we don’t recover financial compensation for you.